 What are the potential side effects/complications of skin needling?

-You may experience various degress of redness, swelling, bruising, crusting, flaking, weeping, and oozing during recovery.
+You may experience various degrees of redness, swelling, bruising, crusting, flaking, weeping, and oozing during recovery.
 Depending upon the depth of your treatment, some downtime may need to be allocated away from social and work commitments.

 As with any treatment that punctures the skin, infection, pigment changes and scarring are remote risks.